KRANTHIAKURATHI/distributed-task-engine/README.md

 ## License

-This project is intended for educational and portfolio purposes.
+This project is intended for educational and personal project purposes.